-On this 8-day fly-drive adventure discover the incredibly beautiful Adriatic coast from Kotor to Ulcinj, the southernmost town on the Montenegrin coast.
+On this 8-day fly-drive adventure discover the incredibly beautiful Adriatic coast from Kotor to Ulcinj and back to Budva.
 Enjoy two days in and around the fortified city of Kotor and be sure to make use of the hire car to drive to the small baroque town of Perast.
-Stop in the ancient Royal Capital of Cetinje on the drive to Budva, where three nights provides ample time to explore the Sveti Stefan region.
-Finally explore the Ottoman town of Ulcinj, where the fantastic restaurants along the Ada Bojana are highly recommended for fresh seafood dishes and sunset views.
+Drive up to the ancient Royal Capital of Cetinje to learn more about this tiny nations tumultuous past.
+Head south past the islet of Sveti Stefan to explore the Ottoman town of Ulcinj, the southernmost town on the Montenegrin coast, where the fantastic restaurants along the Ada Bojana are highly recommended for fresh seafood dishes and sunset views.
+Finally, make your way back up the coast stopping off at the magical Lake Skadar, the largest lake in the Balkans, en-route to Budva.

 Fly to Tivat on the Montenegrin coast.
 On arrival, collect your hire car and make your way to the UNESCO world heritage town of Kotor (7km).
 Check-in to your hotel for a three night stay.